 Another way to stand out is to make sure you have the employer’s desired skills and qualifications in your document.
 If you see that a job requires Microsoft Excel skills, for example, be sure to add this to your resume if you’re proficient in that software.

 In the work experience section, list each relevant job you’ve held going back 10 years or so.
 Use reverse chronological order, with your current or most recent position at the top.
-Under each position, include six to eight bullet points describing your responsibilities and achievements at the job.
-Start your bullet points with strong action verbs, using the present tense for your current job and the past tense for previous work.
+Under each position, include six to eight bullet points describing your responsibilities and strong action verbs, using the present tense for your current job and the past tense for previous work.

 Our delivery driver resume sample provides excellent examples of the types of duties that work well in these bullet points.
 It also demonstrates how to add your job title, company name and location, and years you worked there.